IMC-UAS-Krems/ADSII3ILV-WS23-24-Assignment-Public/README.md

 Required flow: the amount of flow **existing** from `s` is equals to `d`; conversely, the amount of flow **entering** into `t` is equals to `d`.

 ## Solution
-The minimum cost flow problem can be solved by linear programming, since it optimizes a linear function and all constraints are linear.
+The minimum cost flow problem is usually solved using linear programming.
 However, your job is to implement two metaheuristic algorithms that solve this problem.

+For both algorithms, the maximum execution budget is `100` iterations/epochs.

+### Task 1: Local Search
 The first algorithm is a simple hill-climbing local search algorithm.
-Considering that this algorithm falls for local-minimum, you must implement a mechanism to randomly restart it, when the algorithm gets stuck.
-For this, you must implement the search loop from scratch.
+Considering that this algorithm tends to get stuck in local-minima, you must implement a mechanism to restart it (e.g., when the algorithm gets stuck).
+To solve this task, you must implement the basic hill climbing search loop from scratch.

+### Task 2: Evolutionary Search
-The second algorithm is a single-object genetic algorithm.
+The second algorithm that you must implement is a single-object genetic algorithm.
 For this, you can rely on the `pymoo` library.

-For both algorithms, the maximum execution budget is `100` iterations/epochs.
+Thus, your job is to cast/define the flow optimization problem (fitness function, encoding of the solutions, etc.)

+### Task 3: Basics
-Of course, you need to implement the Graph class and the methods to validate whether a given problem (flow network) and solution (allocation of flow) are valid.
+Of course, you need to implement the Graph class and all the necessary methods to check the quality/validity of the found solutions.

+### Remarks
-Please refer to the existing method signatures to create and validate Graphs as well as solutions.
+Please refer to the given method signatures and implement them without adding/removing parameters.

-> Note: You need to implement those methods, but you cannot change their signature!

 ## Tests

-Even if you rely on existing libraries you must test your implementations (Graph, Local Search, etc.)

-The target coverage level is 90%
+Test your solution and achieve the target coverage level, i.e., 90% stmt coverage